SLOAN SPORTS ANALYTICS CONFERENCE – RECENT HISTORY

-The inaugural conference in 2007 was highlighted by keynote speakers JP Ricciardi and Jamie McCourt.
+In 2007, the inaugural sports analytics conference was highlighted by keynote speakers JP Ricciardi and Jamie McCourt.
 Panel topics included baseball analytics featuring Bill James, sponsorship across all leagues, league management/expansion, and careers in sports.

-Building on continued success and growth, the 2009 conference transitioned to a featured panel format and again doubled in attendance.
+In 2009, the conference transitioned to a featured panel format and again doubled in attendance.
 The first featured panel was Evolution of the Fan Experience, which was moderated by Bill Simmons and included Jeff Van Gundy and Brian Burke looking at how new technology, stadium design, game innovations, and customer initiatives are taking the fan experience to the next level.
 The second featured panel, Value of Icon Players, included Carla Christofferson and all-star guard Ray Allen discussing how to quantify the value icon players bring to a team or city.
 Other featured speakers included Adam Silver talking about the evolving value of new media and sports, Jonathan Kraft speaking on the globalization of sports, and Mark Cuban debating basketball analytics with some of the league’s top analytics users.

-The 2010 conference was again a tremendous success, attracting over 1,000 attendees with another 400 on the waitlist.
+In 2010, the conference was again a tremendous success, attracting over 1,000 attendees with another 400 on the waitlist.
 It also marked the first time the conference was held away from the MIT campus, moving to the Boston Convention & Exhibition Center.
-The feature panel was What Geeks Dont Get: The Limits of Moneyball, and included Mark Cuban, Jonathan Kraft, Daryl Morey, Bill Polian, and Bill Simmons, and was moderated by Michael Lewis.
+The feature panel was What Geeks Don’t Get: The Limits of Moneyball, and included Mark Cuban, Jonathan Kraft, Daryl Morey, Bill Polian, and Bill Simmons, and was moderated by Michael Lewis.
 The panel explored the decision making processes general managers and owners go through beyond the numbers.
 Beyond panel discussions, 2010 also saw the introduction of the research paper track, an extremely popular addition.